calwoodford/anki_decks/software_testing/software_testing.md

 Question 17.

-How can we create a test skeleton?
+How can we create a test skeleton whilst using Vitest?

 <details><summary><b>Answer</b></summary>
 <p>